Danish2op/Neural-Network_from_scratch/README.md

 ## Mathematics
 ### Softmax Activation
 The softmax function is used in the output layer to convert raw scores into probabilities.
-For a vector $Z$ of raw scores:
+For a vector $Z$ of raw scores, the softmax function is calculated as:

 $$
 \text{softmax}(Z)_i = \frac{e^{Z_i}}{\sum_{j=1}^{K} e^{Z_j}}
 $$

 where $K$ is the number of classes.

 ## Graphs